All about Digital Eye Strain or Computer Vision Syndrome: Introduction, Causes, Symptoms, Glasses, and Treatment.

 The light emitted by the screen imposes a negative impact on our eyes.
 It not only exhausts our eyes but also has a long-term impact on retinal cells.
 Likewise, continuous exposure to blue light may affect our biological clock and sleep pattern.

 Due to the improper positioning of the screen from the eyes, people often complain of headaches, ocular pain, and transient blurring of vision.
-It occurs because the closer the screen from the eye, the greater is the accommodation demand.
+It occurs because the closer the screen from the eye, the greater the accommodation demand.
 It is also an important factor to trigger myopia (short-sightedness) in children.

 Computer vision syndrome could affect more than our eyes and could have issues with work performance if we do nothing about them.